 The site is usually revisited to pull any smaller plants that were missed or any late germinators.
-Pulled plants can be left on-site to decompose in an open area, buried (see below) or sent for offsite disposal.
-It is best to avoid taking the plants off site for disposal or putting them in the recycling bin in case there is contamination by seeds
+Pulled plants can be left on-site to decompose in an open area, buried (see below) or sent for off-site disposal.

 If the Himalayan Balsam is on a designated site such as a Site of Special Scientific Interest (SSSI), Special Protection Area (SPA) or Special Area of Conservation (SAC) then written permission will be required before treatment from the Regulator.